 Sterne’s Woods & Fen became an Illinois State Nature Preserve in 1994 to preserve and protect its unique ecology.
 A fen is a rare type of wetland in which cold groundwater that is high in calcium and magnesium seeps to the surface.
 The unique water chemistry supports plants that grow nowhere else.
 Sterne’s Fen is home to at least 10 rare or endangered plant species.
 The surrounding parkland acts as a buffer to the fen and includes prairie, oak savanna, and flatwood ecosystems.
 Every one of those ecosystems can benefit from the efforts of volunteers.
 Join us once a month and learn about them!

-We've applied for a $4,000 Community Stewardship Challenge Grant from the Illinois Clean Energy Foundation.
-We need to document 400 volunteer hours over 18 months to earn the grant.
-Much thanks to the groups who have volunteered with us at Sterne's: MUDD, the Silver and Sleepy Hollow Creeks Watershed Coalition, the Environmental Defenders of McHenry County, the BREAK, Jacobs High School Interact, Girl Scout Troop 888, Cub Scout Pack 156, and Boy Scout Troops 158 and 368.
+We've been awarded a $4,000 Community Stewardship Challenge Grant from the Illinois Clean Energy Foundation.
+We've documented over 400 volunteer hours in 18 months to earn the grant.
+Much thanks to the groups who have volunteered with us at Sterne's: the MUDD trail running club, the Silver and Sleepy Hollow Creeks Watershed Coalition, the Environmental Defenders of McHenry County, the BREAK, Jacobs High School Interact, Girl Scout Troop 888, Cub Scout Pack 156, and Boy Scout Troops 158 and 368.

 By volunteering at a Sterne's workday you're helping with the ecologic restoration of an exceedingly rare type of habitat.